letsencrypt/cp-cps/CPS.md

 See Section 2.2 of this document for Root and Subordinate CA certificate publication information.

-All end-entity certificates are made available to Subscribers via the ACME protocol.
+All Subscriber Certificates are made available to Subscribers via the ACME protocol.

-For each end-entity certificate issuance, ISRG signs a Precertificate and submits it to a selection of Certificate Transparency logs.
+For each Subscriber Certificate issuance, ISRG signs a Precertificate and submits it to a selection of Certificate Transparency logs.
 Upon successful submission, ISRG attempts to issue a certificate that matches the Precertificate (per RFC 6962 Section 3.1) and embeds at least two of the resulting